DataDog/hiring-engineers/answers.md

 ### Q. Add tags in the Agent config file and show us a screenshot of your host and its tags on the Host Map page in Datadog.

-I found this task fairly simple but it highlight the power of tags, I was blown away by the host map and the way it is able to visualise the data, that was a big WOW moment when I saw it's capability.
+I found this task fairly simple but it highlights the power of tags, I was blown away by the host map and the way it is able to visualise the data, that was a big WOW moment when I saw it's capability.
 </br>

 [![Host Tags](https://s3-eu-west-1.amazonaws.com/malherring/datadog_screenshots/host_tags.png)](https://docs.datadoghq.com/getting_started/tagging/#tags-best-practices "Open: Getting started with tags")

 </br>

-### Q. Install a database on your machine (Used MySQL) and then install the respective Datadog integration for that database.
+### Q. Install a database on your machine (MongoDB, MySQL, or PostgreSQL) and then install the respective Datadog integration for that database.

 I opted for MySQL as I have experience of using this in a past life when I used to build and maintain a linux backend for a client that provided a SAAZ solution to the UK & US markets, installation went smoothly and configuring the check was a breeze, again, the ease and simplicity of configuring Datadog shone through.

 </br>

-### Q. Create a custom Agent check that submits a metric named my_metric with a random
+### Q. Create a custom Agent check that submits a metric named my_metric with a random value between 0 and 1000.

 Originally I set a value of 40 but then realised this gave me a flatline graph and then figured this was not going to represent a real-world metric well so after some research I discovered the randomNumber function and set this to give me a better view.
 Note to self, do not be so literal.
 </br>